maplebird/url_lookup/README.md

 * Make sure MySQL is started on the db host (tested on OS X with MySQL 5.7).
 * Run all `.sql` scripts in `src/migrations` against the database in question
+* DB must allow TCP connections other than from 127.0.0.1 (i.e. listen on local IPv4) if using docker app server
 * Either execute them in the database shell, or run them as follows:

 ```bash